7 MCP Tools to Supercharge Your AI Agent

 Perplexity MCP

-Perplexity's MCP is a standout tool that gives you:
+Perplexity's MCP is a standout.
+You get:

 • Generic web search capabilities